openebs-archive/cstor-operators/docs/tutorial/volumes/policy.md

 ## CStor Volume Policies:

 CStor Volumes can be provisioned based on different policy configurations.
-CStorVolumePolicy has to be created prior to StorageClass and we have to mention the `CStorVolumePolicy` name in StorageClass parameters to configured any policy-related changes.
+CStorVolumePolicy has to be created prior to StorageClass and we have to mention the `CStorVolumePolicy` name in StorageClass parameters to provision cStor volume based on configured policy.

 Following are list of policies that can be configured based on the requirements.